mco-gh/mco.dev/content/post/whatisml.md

 ### My Friend Hal

 I have a friend named Hal.
-Hal grew up in non-English speaking household and, at the ripe old age of 30, begins studying English.
+Hal grew up in a non-English speaking household and, at the ripe old age of 30, begins studying English.
 Hal asks me about this phrase, why "quick brown fox" is fine but "brown quick fox" is incorrect.
 I do some research and I share with Hal the adjective ordering list above.
 Hal studies the list exhaustively and